 We ask candidates to apply before the deadline of 31/10/2020.
 A first round of interviews will take place around mid-November.

-To apply for Vacancy C (2 PhD positions) The NEON project: Modeling the energy and mobility transition please use the “apply now button” .
+To apply for vacancy B: The NEON project: Technical standards to accelerate the energy transition please use the “apply now button” .
 Please note that a maximum of 5 documents can be uploaded, so if you have more than 5 documents you will have to combine them.
 Please do not send us applications by e-mail.

 For further information about the NEON research project, please contact program director Auke Hoekstra (a.e.hoekstra[at]tue.nl).
 For specific questions you can also contact: For vacancy B prof.dr.ir.ing.
 Rudi Bekkers (r.n.a.bekkers[at]tue.nl), vacancy A and vacancy C prof.dr.
 Floor Alkemade (f.alkemade[at]tue.nl), vacancy D prof.dr.
 Heleen de Coninck (h.c.de.coninck[at]tue.nl).